 Just over 11 years on from the original, it was announced that in the Autumn of 2013 a remixed version by producer David Bottrill would indeed see the light of day.

 And even more amazingly – the occasional alteration to the music here & there aside – it is (relief) a resounding success.
 The new mix gives the material clarity, depth and space to breathe yet crucially it manages to also retain the kinetic energy & power of those original sessions.

 Interestingly it transpired that Bottrill (King crimson, Tool, Muse) had actually been a potential candidate to produce the album in the first place, even going as far as visiting the band in the studio early in the recording cycle.
 But protecting Peart from too many outside influences, they decided to pursue the path of a more in-house approach, co-producing the album with old cohort Paul Northfield.

 The newfound clarity provides the added benefit of forcing the listener to confront anew those wonderful lyrics of Peart’s.
 There’s a grace to his words that is both remarkable & inspiring when we consider the circumstances in which they were penned – the lyrics to ‘How it is’ in particular never fail to move me.

-That his bandmates Geddy Lee & Alex Lifeson managed to frame all this emotion in such thrilling, sensitive and righteous music, stands as an outstanding achievement and singular triumph in a career already full of wonderful highs.
+That his bandmates Geddy Lee & Alex Lifeson managed to frame all this emotion within such thrilling, sensitive and righteous music, stands as an outstanding achievement and triumph in a career already full of wonderful highs.